Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: Details on Experiments

-For the mortality prediction experiments in the main paper, we examine 6 vital signs, collected via bedside monitors and extracted from health records via the CHARTEVENTS table in MIMIC-IV.
+For the mortality prediction experiments on MIMIC-IV data, we examine 6 vital signs, collected via bedside monitors and extracted from health records via the CHARTEVENTS table in MIMIC-IV.
 We further examine 7 laboratory measurements from extracted blood and other fluids, again from the CHARTEVENTS table in MIMIC-IV.
 See listing in Tab.~\ref{tab:vitals_labs}

 These vitals and labs are extracted via best practices in \emph{clinical grouping} of conceptually similar variables that have distinct ITEMID codes in the EHR.
-We use the groupings provided in ~\citet{wangMIMICExtractDataExtraction2020}, given explicitly in Tab.~\ref{tab:big_list_of_itemids} for our variables of interest.
+We use the groupings provided in~\citet{wangMIMICExtractDataExtraction2020}, given explicitly in Tab.~\ref{tab:big_list_of_itemids} for our variables of interest.
 Note that we extracted weight from the charts over time, but treated it as static (not dynamic) due to the limited 48 hour window.